 - Select a template (8): You can associate a document template to the email.
 The documents created from emails will be initialized with the properties of the selected template.

 Note: The title, description and attachments of the template will be ignored and replaced with the subject, body and attachments of the email.

 - Conversion option (9): It allows you to configure how the files attached to an email will be converted when imported into AODocs.

 There are three conversion modes:

-- No conversion (default) means that attached files are left untouched.
+- No conversion (default) means that attachments are left untouched.
 If the email has a Microsoft Word file attached to it, the Microsoft Word file will be attached to the AODocs document.

-These are the file types that can be converted to Google Docs, Sheets, and Slides:
+These file types can be converted to Google Docs, Sheets, and Slides:

 - Docs: .doc (if newer than Microsoft® Office 95), .docx, .docm .dot, .dotx, .dotm, .html, plain text (.txt), .rtf, .odt

 - Sheets: .xls (if newer than Microsoft® Office 95), .xlsx, .xlsm, .xlt, .xltx, .xltm .ods, .csv, .tsv, .txt, .tab

 - Slides: .ppt (if newer than Microsoft® Office 95), .pptx, .pptm, .pps, .ppsx, .ppsm, .pot, .potx, .potm, .odp